 Facade of the DOH main office in Manila.
 INQUIRER.net file photo

-MANILA, Philippines — The Department of Health (DOH) on Tuesday recorded 110 new infections of COVID-19, with active cases further brought down to 2,487.
+MANILA, Philippines — The Department of Health (DOH) posted on Tuesday 168 more COVID-19 cases and a slight decrease in active cases to 2,437.

 Subscribe to our daily newsletter